Penstemon gracilentus

-Penstemon gracilentus is a species of penstemon known by the common names slender beardtongue and slender penstemon.
-It is native to the mountains and sagebrush plateau of northeastern California, western Nevada, and southern Oregon, where it grows in forest, woodland, and scrub habitat.
-It is a perennial herb producing upright branches to about 65 centimeters in maximum height, the stems developing woody bases.
+Penstemon gracilentus is a species of penstemon known by the common name slender penstemon.
+It is native to the mountains and sagebrush plateau of northeastern California, western Nevada, and eastern Oregon, where it grows in forest, woodland, and scrub habitat.
+It is a herb producing upright branches to about 65 centimeters in maximum height, the stems developing woody bases.
 The leaves are up to 10 centimeters in length and linear or lance-shaped.
 The glandular inflorescence produces several tubular purple flowers up to 2 centimeters long.
 The mouth of each flower may be hairless or coated in long hairs, and the staminode usually has a coat of yellow hairs.

+Description

+Slender penstemon is a herbaceous plant that will grow 20 to 65 cm tall.
+It will usually have several stems that either grow straight upwards or outwards before curving to grow upwards from a branched and woody caudex.
+The stems can be hairless or covered in stiff backwards facing hairs, occasionally they may be covered in natural waxes.
+It is a perennial plant and long lived, for a penstemon.

+The leaves are mostly cauline, attached to the stems of the plant, with basal leaves absent or nearly so from the base of the plant.
+The leaves are attached on opposite sides of the stem with each stem bearing three to ten pairs, though usually more than six.
+Lower leaves are oblanceolate to spatulate, like a reversed spear head or spoon shaped with the widest part of the leaf past the midpoint.
+Upper leaves are narrowly lanceolate, like a thin spear head, or linear like a grass blade.
+They can measure 2 to 10.5 centimeters in length, but generally are 4 to 8 cm.
+Their width ranges from 0.2 to 1.5 cm.
+The leaf edges are smooth and the surface hairless, but sometimes glaucous, covered in gray-blue natural waxes.

+The uppermost 3 to 28 centimeters of a stem is an inflorescence with between three and nine groups of flowers.
+Each group has a pair of cymes with two to seven flowers on branched pedicels.